achdc-1192/AWS/Config/MultiAccount/README.md

-The scripts provided in this folder will enable Config in all accounts and in all regions.
+The scripts provided in this folder will enable and disable Config in all accounts and in all regions.

 EnableConfig.py